How to decide what to cover in your series

 • Can speak to insiders and intrigue outsiders.

-Every team can benefit from three key channels:
+💬 Every team benefits from three key channels:

-Use each one well, and readers start to understand where they can find the information they need.
-That helps your recurring email update—often sent weekly—be your teams’ trusted go-to for new information.
+Use each one well, and readers will know where to find the information they need.
+This makes your weekly email update a trusted source for your team.